 WARNING Vehicles with a higher center of gravity such as utility vehicles and vans handle differently than vehicles with a lower center of gravity.
 Utility vehicles and vans are not designed for cornering at high passenger car speeds, just as low-slung sports cars are not designed to perform satisfactorily under off-road conditions.
 Avoid sharp turns, excessive speed or abrupt maneuvers in utility vehicles and vans.
 Failure to drive cautiously could result in an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.

 WARNING Loaded vehicles, with a higher center of gravity, may handle differently than unloaded vehicles.
 Do not overload your vehicle.
+Carry heavy loads as low as possible.

 WARNING In a crash, an unbelted person is significantly more likely to be injured or die than a person wearing a seat belt.
 All occupants must wear seat belts and children/infants must use appropriate restraints to minimize the risk of injury or ejection.
 It's also the law.